Joshua Neves, PhD

 Articles and Chapters

-"Southern Effects: Kaiju, Cultural Intimacy, and the Production of Distribution, Cultural Critique (forthcoming special issue on the global-popular, 2020)
+"Southern Effects: Kaiju, Cultural Intimacy, and the Production of Distribution," Cultural Critique 114 (2022)

 "Social Media and the Social Question: Speculations on Risk Media Society," in Bishnupriya Ghosh and Bhaskar Sarkar, eds., The Routledge Companion to Risk and Media (Routledge, 2020).